My twelfth concertina was a special 40 button Maccann Duet with some custom ergonomic features.

 The instrument was tuned in Bradley Lehman’s Bach temperament.
 My understanding is that it is close to Equal Temperament, but it slightly sweetens the keys close to C major, without introducing the wolf interval that meantone tunings suffer from.
 This means that all keys are playable, but they have individual ‘flavours’.

-Here is a recording of my client playing the instrument shortly after he laid hands on it for the first time.
+Also, here is an earlier recording of him playing the instrument shortly after he laid hands on it for the first time:

 The instrument has 20 notes on each side.
 Because the low reeds on the left hand are larger than the high reeds on the right, the size of the instrument was determined by how much space the left hand chambers required.
 I could possibly have made it a little smaller if I had shortened the left hand reed scale or placed one or two chambers in the centre of the pan, but we decided not to compromise the sound or playability of the instrument for the sake of a slight size increase.
 Putting the same number of chambers on each side instead of a larger number on the right meant I had some unused space on the right hand pan, which helped a bit when it came to designing the right hand action.
 The overall size of the instrument ended up slightly larger than standard, at 6 3/8″ wide rather than the usual 6 1/4″.